Individual Regret in Cooperative Stochastic Multi-Armed Bandits: Model and problem formulation

-{\bf Regret definition:} The individual (pseudo) regret of an agent ${\id}$ is defined by In this paper we focus on minimizing the individual (pseudo) regret of every agent.
+{\bf Regret definition:} The individual (pseudo) regret of an agent ${\id}$ is defined by $ \regret^v = {\bbE[\sum_{t=1}^T(\mu^*-r^\id_t(\a^{\id}_t))]}.\footnote{The expectation of the pseudo regret is also over the randomness of the algorithm.
+We will refer to the pseudo regret as the regret for the rest of the article.} $ In this paper, we focus on minimizing the individual (pseudo) regret of every agent.

 {\bf Events and Messages:} Our algorithms will have the agents broadcasting about the progress they make.
 There will be two types of progress.
 The first is a new observation of a reward, which will be a \emph{reward event}.
 The second is a decision to eliminate a certain action.
 This will be an \emph{elimination event}.
-Formally.
-An event is a tuple describing reward, or a tuple describing an elimination of an action.
-A reward event is $(\RWD, t, id, a, r) $, where $t$ is the timestep, $id$ is the agent's ID, $a=a^{id}_t$ is the action, and $r=r^{id}_t(a^{id}_t)$ is the reward.
-An elimination event is $(\ELIM, t, id, a)$, where $t$ is the timestep, ${id}$ is the agent, $a$ is the eliminated action.
+Formally, an event is a tuple describing reward, or a tuple describing an elimination of an action.
+A reward event is $(\RWD, t, v, a, r) $, where $t$ is the timestep, $v$ is the agent's ID, $a=a^{v}_t$ is the action, and $r=r^{v}_t(a^{v}_t)$ is the reward.
+An elimination event is $(\ELIM, v, a)$, where ${v}$ is the agent and $a$ is the eliminated action.
 To denote individual elements within an event tuple, we use subscript notation.
-For example, if we have an event $event = (\RWD, t, id, a, r)$, we denote the action $a$ using $event_a$.
-A message is a set of events.
+For example, if we have an event $event = (\RWD, t, v, a, r)$, we denote the action $a$ using $event_a$.
+We define a message to be a set of events.